rfhayn/grocery-recipe-manager/docs/next-prompt.md

 - UserPreferences household-scoped to prevent sync conflicts
 - Complete data isolation - no global shared data
 - See Learning Note 26 for complete rationale

-**Current State:**
-- All code committed on `feature/M7.2.1-household-setup`
-- Build successful, UI validated
-- Ready for PR and merge
-- Foundation complete for household sharing

 ---